 1.1.
 All foundation training year pharmacist training posts in Scotland must recruit via the national process administered by NES.
-Places on the NES FTY Programme can only be secured by applicants who have originally participated in the NES FTY Recruitment process administered via oriel.
+No posts are available outside of this process.

 1.2.
 Training providers choosing to submit a training provider preference list must agree to the NES FTY selection principles for compiling a Training Provider preference list as per NES FTY Training Provider Handbook.